riebel/pixi-tiledmap/README.md

 [TMX maps](http://doc.mapeditor.org/reference/tmx-map-format/) and parses them with [node-tmx-parser](https://www.npmjs.com/package/tmx-parser).
 It exports a pixi.js class `PIXI.extras.TiledMap`
-which is an extended `PIXI.Container` containing all layers of the tile map as an instance of `PIXI.Container` and all tiles within as an instance of `PIXI.extras.MovieClip`.
+which is an extended `PIXI.Container` containing all layers of the tile map as an instance of `PIXI.Container` and all tiles within as an instance of `PIXI.extras.AnimatedSprite`.

 ## Installation